WELCOME to the GRA website.

 (b) To promote alternative energy technology which mitigate climate change impact.

-(c) To promote indigenous planting for the purpose of enhancing and protecting the natural environment.
+(c) To promote indigenous planting for the purpose of improving ESG building performance

 (d) To promote indigenous planting in urban areas for the purpose of carbon sequestration.